 🤖 Put Slackbot to work!

 Try automating status updates or any other tasks your team does routinely.
 For example, ask Slackbot to /remind you and your members to share what you're working on or any potential blockers preventing work from moving forward.

 Make it easy to stay informed

 Share regular updates and meeting notes in project channels using a standard format so they’re easy to scan.
 When you have important updates, call the attention of members and User Groups with @-mentions and ask them to confirm receipt with emoji reactions.

 Create posts to document action items and use checkboxes to help you track progress.
 Allow others to edit your post so they can record when their work is complete.

 Share files & get feedback

 Keep all your work and the discussion in one place.
 Share files and documents that need your team’s input or approval in project channels.
-Comments are threaded so all feedback stays attached to the original file.
+Replies are threaded so all feedback stays attached to the original file message.

 Connect your workspace to file sharing services you may already be using like Box, Dropbox, and Google Drive so that your team has access to the most recent version of any file.
 Your original sharing preferences are preserved in Slack, so you can share without compromising security.

 Slack apps for project management

 Trello is a collaborative task and project management service that uses Lists and Cards to organize team projects.
 Receive updates right in Slack when activity occurs on projects you’re tracking.

 /todo is a to-do list for your workspace.
 Install /todo to turn any conversation in Slack into its own to-do list that participants can read and edit.